Vegetable Omlete with Fresh Fruit

-Fresh fruit should be a large part of your ketogenic lifestyle but only a little so plan for those meals in advance.
+Fresh fruit can be a part of your ketogenic lifestyle but only a little so plan for those meals in advance.
 Look for ways to add a nice variety to the fruits you eat as each brings their own vitamins and minerals to the table.
 Eat them fresh or enjoy them juiced or in a smoothie.
 Fresh blueberries are my favorite and I allow myself a cup full about once a week.

 The nice benefit of this recipe is that it can be served as breakfast or dinner.
 Sometimes we forget that food does not have a time to be served except for the limits that we attach to it.